Shubh4545/Customer-conversion-prediction/README.md

 required to build a ML model that will predict if a client will subscribe to the insurance.

-Data
+## Data
-Dataset is in csv format and uploaded as name of project.
+The historical sales data is available as a file here in csv format.

-Dataset Features:
+## Features:

-● age (numeric)
+1. age (numeric)

-● job : type of job
+2. job : type of job

-● marital : marital status
+3. marital : marital status

-● educational_qual : education status
+4. educational_qual : education status

-● call_type : contact communication type
+5. call_type : contact communication type

-● day: last contact day of the month (numeric)
+6. day: last contact day of the month (numeric)

-● mon: last contact month of year
+7. mon: last contact month of year

-● dur: last contact duration, in seconds (numeric)
+8. dur: last contact duration, in seconds (numeric)

-● num_calls: number of contacts performed during this campaign and for this client
+9. num_calls: number of contacts performed during this campaign and for this client

-● prev_outcome: outcome of the previous marketing
+10. prev_outcome: outcome of the previous marketing campaign (categorical:

-campaign (categorical:
     "unknown","other","failure","success")
     Output variable (desired target):

-● y - has the client subscribed to the insurance??
+11. y - has the client subscribed to the insurance?

-Minimum Requirements
+## Minimum Requirements

 It is not sufficient to just fit a model - the model must be analysed to find the important factors that contribute towards the price.
 AUROC must be used as a metric to evaluate the